Top 5 questions to ask as a first-time homebuyer

 Everyone loves a deal, but it's hard to know if you're really getting one unless you have a clear view of the market.
-That’s why you need to do your research on the value of other homes in the area.
+Fill in the blanks with your own research on the value of other homes in the area.

 Your real estate agent will have access to this information or you can use digital tools like ComeHome — a people-focused database for house hunters — to scan the area for home values.
 With a full picture of home prices in the area you can better negotiate a competitive offer .
 This information can also give you an idea of its future value.

 Buying a home is a big step.
 Hunting down your preferred property can be fun but don't forget to collect all of the important details along the way.
 Going beyond the surface and diving deep with these questions can help you make the right decision on your first home.